 Does the thought of spiders creeping about in the corners of your house make you uneasy?
-Getting rid of unwated spiders is a common pest issue faced by many people in homes across the country.
-The way in which we deal with them however, varies greatly.
+Getting rid of unwanted spiders is a common pest issue faced by many people in homes across the country.
+The way in which we deal with them, however, varies greatly.

 Trying to figure out how to get rid of spiders without hiring a spider exterminator?
-If your spider problem is significant enough, you may need to resort to calling in the professionals, but there are a number of ways in which you can try to tackle the problem yourself first.
+If your spider problem is significant enough, you may need to resort to calling in a professional, but there are a number of ways in which you can try to tackle the problem yourself first.

 How to Get Rid of Spiders Outside

 Lights attract insects, which means they also attract spiders, who want to place their webs in a strategic position to catch their prey.
 If you have a lot of outdoor lights around your home, consider switching them off.